-It must be emphasized that it is certainly the exception that facts of consciousness are directly perceived in this sense, though this may possibly be so.
-Hence, directly perceived propositions are usually public and in principle perceivable for many observers.
+It must be emphasized that it is possible, but certainly exceptional that facts of consciousness are directly perceived in this sense.
+Usually, directly perceived propositions are public and in principle perceivable for many observers.
 Moreover, directly perceived propositions then stay firmly within the circle of reason; there is no need to exempt them from the circle.
 Their distinctive role rather lies, according to the account given, in the role they play in doxastic changes.

-(5) The next step is to introduce the following standard theory of perception: If x directly perceives that A (and if A is not a fact of consciousness), then A is a cause of the fact that x believes (more firmly than before) that A. Despite many disagreements concerning the theory of perception this seems to be one uncontested cornerstone.
+(5) The next step is to introduce the following standard theory of perception: If x directly perceives that A (and if A is not a fact of consciousness), then A is a cause of the fact that x believes (more firmly than before) that A. Despite many disagreements concerning the theory of perception this seems to be one uncontested corner-stone.